dmagda/pg-compute-node/README.md

 Explore the `examples` folder for more code samples:

 * `basic_samples.js` - comes with various small samples that show PgCompute capabilities.
 * `savings_interest_sample.js` - calculates the monthly compound interest rate on the database end for all savings accounts.
-This is one of scenarious when you should prefer using database functions.
+This is one of real-world scenarious when you should prefer using database functions.
 * `manual_deployment_sample.js` - shows how to use the `DeploymentMode.MANUAL` mode.
 With that mode, the functions are pre-created manually on the database side but still can be invoked seamlessly from the application logic using PgCompute.

 To start any example: